retrocomputacion/retrobbs/readme.md

 ---
 # 1.3 Features

 *RetroBBS* is quite customizable and expandable.
-The use of a configuration file (`config.ini`) and built-in file transfer, stream and display functions permits building a custom set of menus and file galleries.
+The use of a configuration file (`config.ini` by default) and built-in file transfer, stream and display functions permits building a custom set of menus and file galleries.
-In addition, the plug-in system allows adding extra functionality with full support from the config file.
+In addition, the plug-in system allows adding extra functionality with full support from the configuration file.

 The BBS is multi-threaded and supports up to **five** simultaneous incoming connections.